Impact partner profile

 Increasing government participation

-One Heart Worldwide are working towards 80% of local municipalities increasing their funding share for birthing centre renovations to 50% (from the current 35% that exists in all municipalities).
+One Heart Worldwide are working to increase the average cost-share contribution from local municipalities towards birthing centre renovations.
+Currently, 100% of municipalities where they work contribute an average of 55% of costs.
+51% of municipalities contribute in other ways, such as providing equipment, supplies, or training.
 They are also working to have 100% of their municipality partners prioritise Maternal and Newborn Health by setting aside budgets specifically earmarked for this purpose.

 Type of grant funding given